back

 ...

-I am not really happy with the analyses or conclusions (or writing) in any of those three posts.
+I am not quite happy with the analyses or conclusions (or writing) in any of those three posts.
 And, though these new concepts refine and recontextualize the identity-as-hyperstition theory, there's still something to be desired.
 Fundamentally, I had a frustration with the concept of "meaningless" identification.
 I could scrounge together some understanding of why these identities were a useful description of the world, but I still couldn't understand why anyone would want to be associated with them.
 What is the value of identification, for me?

 But there's still a big part of me that wants to say, "Why are you doing that?
 Don't you know these categories are made up?" (me)